Colorado Hemp & CBD Law

 Later that year, the federal government enacted the Agricultural Improvement Act of 2018 (the “2018 Farm Bill”) removing hemp from the Controlled Substances Act and requiring the United States Department of Agriculture to establish the U.S. Domestic Hemp Production Program.
 For more information on the federal legal framework, see our federal law page.

 Under the 2018 Farm Bill, States must submit their regulatory plans for USDA approval.
-Colorado plans to continue operating under the 2014 Farm Bill pilot program through the 2020 cultivation season.
+Colorado submitted a state plan which has been approved by USDA.

 Hemp Cultivation and